okba-zoueghi/crypto_parser/README.md

 **WARNING** : The command line tool uses the C standard Library.
 Make sure that you have the C standard library if the command line tool is not disabled.

-**INFO** : If the command line tool is disabled, The C standard library is not needed as the library in idependent of external and third party librarie.
+**INFO** : If the command line tool is disabled, The C standard library is not needed as the library is idependent of external and third party libraries.

 # Use The Crypto Parser Command Line Tool